 What is Jellies?

-Jellies are transparent or translucent, non-greasy, semisolid preparations that are prepared from synthetic derivatives of natural substances such as methylcellulose, sodium carboxymethylcellulose or natural gums such as pectin, tragacanth etc.
+Jellies are transparent or translucent, non-greasy, semisolid preparations, prepared from synthetic derivatives of natural substances such as methylcellulose, sodium carboxymethylcellulose or natural gums such as pectin, tragacanth etc.

 Generally, Jellies are 3 types